This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 You would want to see a drop in expenses in this category to help you reach your savings goals.

 The savings or debt repayment category is money you set aside for your future like savings goals or to pay off debt.

 You can use this fund to build a starter emergency fund if you don’t have one yet, save for a down payment on a home, invest for retirement or pay off your student loan debt or credit card.

 What is the 70-20-10 Rule money?

 With this budget rule, you will divide your monthly take-home income into 70%, 20%, and 10%.
-The 70% is for monthly living expenses, including your mortgage/rent, groceries, gas for the car, childcare, etc.; 20% goes into savings, including retirement, emergency fund, vacation, etc. The remaining 10% will go towards debt repayment like car loans, student loans, medical costs, credit cards, etc.
+The 70% is for monthly living expenses, including your mortgage/rent, groceries, gas for the car, child care, etc.; 20% goes into savings, including retirement planning, emergency fund, vacation, etc. The remaining 10% will go towards debt repayment like car loans, student loans, medical expenses, credit cards, etc.